kimbethstonehouse/jacaranda/README.md

 # Jacaranda

-The infrastructure is currently split into three main sections.
+The infrastructure is currently split into three main sections: the repository, the runtime and the compiler.

 ## JacarandaRepository